benaitcheson/freeCodeCamp-Tribute-Page/README.md

 # freeCodeCamp-Tribute-Page
-First of many freeCodeCamp Projects to build
+First of many freeCodeCamp Projects to build.

 This is the Readme for my first freeCodeCamp project.

-These are the requirements for this project and
+These are the requirements for this project.
+You can view the live demo on [Codepen here](https://codepen.io/benaitcheson/pen/GREJxYw).

 - [x] ~~**User Story #1:** My tribute page should have an element with a corresponding id="main", which contains all other elements.~~